missmush/django1/README.md

 # django1
-a test repro

-this is a test to see if it works

-more.....
+this is the readme file!
+Hello Laptop!